geoSABINA/sabinaNSDM/README.md

  expl.var.global <- terra::unwrap(expl.var.global)
  expl.var.regional <- terra::unwrap(expl.var.regional)
 ```
-Additionally, regional-scale *SpatRaster*  corresponding to the covariates used to project the models at different scenarios (i.e., new scenarios) can be provided
+Additionally, regional-scale *SpatRaster* or a *list of SpatRaster objects* corresponding to the covariates used to project the models at one or several different scenarios (i.e., new scenarios) can be provided.

  ```{r eval = FALSE}
 # new scenarios